ljw1004/csharpspec/csharp/expressions.md

 *  Inside the block of a *lock-statement*
 *  In an unsafe context

-Note that an *await**-**expression* cannot occur in most places within a *query-expression*, because those are syntactically transformed to use non-async lambda expressions.
+Note that an *await-expression* cannot occur in most places within a *query-expression*, because those are syntactically transformed to use non-async lambda expressions.

 Inside of an async function, `await` cannot be used as an identifier.
 There is therefore no syntactic ambiguity between await-expressions and various expressions involving identifiers.
 Outside of async functions, `await` acts as a normal identifier.